What is ETHLend? | Beginner’s Guide

 The ETHLend team is currently comprised of a large group of twenty-two members and six advisors.
 ETHLend is presently lead by its founder and CEO, Stani Kulechov.
 Other notable members of ETHLend’s team are Jordan Lazaro Gustave, Head of Management, as well as Martin Wichmann, Head of Token Sale, who raised almost 100% of ETHlend’s ICO goal.
 Additionally, the ETHLend team has several members entirely focused on marketing and media correspondence.
 Finally, the team has multiple technical and nontechnical advisors that cover almost any business issue including security, legal, and development concerns.

 The ETHLend Team has set out ambitious goals for next two years.
 In the near future, ETHLend plans to add both Bitcoin and unsecured loans to its decentralized application.
-Here are the team’s primary goals for first two quarters of 2018.
+Here are the team’s primary goals for the first two quarters of 2018.

 Quarter 1 Goals